Posterior contraction of the population polytope in finite admixture models

 \item[6.]
 Constant $\alpha$ plays an important role in the rate exponent.
 Intuitively, the larger $\alpha$ is, the weaker the guaranteed probability mass accrued near the boundary of the population polytope, which implies less data observed for points located near the boundary.
 This entails a weaker guarantee on the rate of convergence.
 Indeed, a key step in the proof of the theorem is that Equation \eqref{Eqn-regularity} enables us to transfer an upper bound on the diminishing variational distance between, say distributions $P_{\veceta|G}$ and $P_{\veceta|G'}$, to an upper bound on the Hausdorff distance between $G$ and $G'$, while incurring an extra term $\alpha$ in the exponent.

-(vi) The exponent $\frac{1}{2(p+\alpha)}$ suggests a slow, nonparametric-like convergence rate.
+\item[7.]
+The exponent $\frac{1}{2(p+\alpha)}$ suggests a slow, nonparametric-like convergence rate.
 Moreover, later in Theorem~\ref{Thm-minimax} we show that this is qualitatively quite close to a minimax lower bound.
-On the other hand, the following theorem shows that it is possible to achieve a parametric rate if additional constraints are imposed on the true $G_0$ and/or the prior $\Pi$:
+On the other hand, the following theorem shows that it is possible to achieve a parametric rate if additional constraints are imposed on the true $G_0$ and/or the prior $\Pi$: \end{enumerate} \end{Remarks*}

-\begin{theorem} Let $G_0 \in \Gcal^k$ and $G_0$ is in the support of prior $\Pi$.
-Assume (S0--S4), and either one of the following two conditions hold: \begin{itemize} \item [(a)] $|\extr G_0| = k$, or \item [(b)] There is a known constant $r_0>0$ such that the pairwise distances of the extreme points of all $G$ in the support of the prior are bounded from below by $r_0$. \end{itemize} Then, as $m\rightarrow \infty$ and $n\rightarrow \infty$ such that $\log m < n$ and $\log n=o(m)$, Eq.~\eqref{Eqn-PC} holds with
+\begin{theorem} Let $G_0 \in\Gcal^k$ and $G_0$ is in the support of prior $\Pi$.
+Assume \textup{(S0)--(S3a), (S3b)}, and either one of the following two conditions hold: \begin{enumerate}[(b)] \item[(a)] $|\extr G_0| = k$, or \item[(b)] There is a known constant $r_0>0$ such that the pairwise distances of the extreme points of all $G$ in the support of the prior are bounded from below by $r_0$. \end{enumerate} Then, as $m\rightarrow\infty$ and $n\rightarrow\infty$ such that $\log m < n$ and $\log n=\mathrm{o}(m)$, Equation \eqref{Eqn-PC} holds with

-The same statement holds for the Hausdorff metric $\dH$. \end{theorem}
+The same statement holds for the Hausdorff metric $d_{\mathcal{H}}$. \end{theorem}

-The next theorem produces minimax lower bounds that are qualitatively quite close to the nonparametric-like rates obtained in Theorem~\ref{Thm-Main}.
+The next theorem produces minimax lower bounds that are qualitatively quite similar to the nonparametric-like rates obtained in Theorem~\ref{Thm-Main}.
 In the following theorem, $\veceta$ is not parameterized by $\vecbeta$ and $\vectheta_j$'s as in the admixture model.
-Instead, we shall simply replace assumptions (S3) and (S4) on $P_{\vecbeta|\gamma}$ by either one of the following assumptions on $P_{\veceta|G}$: \begin{enumerate}[(S4$^{\prime}$)] \item[(S4)] There is a non-negative constant $\alpha'$ such that for any pair of $p$-dimensional polytopes $G' \subset G$ that satisfy Property \ref{propA1},
+Instead, we shall simply replace assumptions (S3a) and (S3b) on $P_{\vecbeta|\gamma}$ by either one of the following assumptions on $P_{\veceta|G}$: \begin{enumerate}[(S4$^{\prime}$)] \item[(S4)] There is a non-negative constant $\alpha'$ such that for any pair of $p$-dimensional polytopes $G' \subset G$ that satisfy Property \ref{propA1},